 Advanced independent work for outstanding majors in their upper junior and senior years.
 Honors will be granted to graduating seniors on the basis of research and a comprehensive written examination.
 Admission to the Honors course requires (a) a 3.2 average in courses taken in the Latin American and Hispanic Caribbean Studies Program since the freshman year and (b) approval of the Honors Supervisor.
 Application for admission must be made no later than December 10 in the Fall term and May 1 in the Spring term.
 VARIABLE CR.

 31000: Independent Studies

 Independent research under the supervision of LALS faculty.
-Open to students in their senior year only, or with permission of LALS advisor.
+Open to LALS majors only.
+Independent Study can only be undertaken by LALS major students in their senior year, or with permission of LALS advisor.
+Only full-time faculty may supervise independent study.
 HRS.
 TO BE ARRANGED; 1-4 CR.

 31100-32000: Selected Topics